marchaesen/vcxsrv/mesalib/docs/gallium/cso/rasterizer.rst

 conservative_raster_mode
     The conservative rasterization mode.
 For PIPE_CONSERVATIVE_RASTER_OFF,
     conservative rasterization is disabled.
-For IPE_CONSERVATIVE_RASTER_POST_SNAP
+For PIPE_CONSERVATIVE_RASTER_POST_SNAP
     or PIPE_CONSERVATIVE_RASTER_PRE_SNAP, conservative rasterization is nabled.
     When conservative rasterization is enabled, the polygon smooth, line mooth, point smooth and line stipple settings are ignored.